Planning

 Sails

-There is a list of the sailmakers and their services and product on the Suppliers List.
+There is a list of the sailmakers and their services and products on the Suppliers List.

 Here again, there is only one choice within reason.
-That is an A size suit of sails and of medium weight material.
+That is an A size suit of sails and of medium weight material like TriSpi40.
 Laminated Mylar has been the overwhelming choice.
-1.4 and 2.0 millimeter Mylar is entering the market (2007) and has performed well.
+Drafting Mylar entered the market in 2007 and has performed well.
 Shown in order: TriSpi40 Laminated Mylar (1 oz), PX75 (1.3 oz) Laminated Mylar and 2.0mm Mylar.
-505 cloth material has just arrived at this writing and is for air at 3 mph or less.
-It is currently very new by manufacturer but has history as a good light air cloth.
+Test 505 cloth material has just arrived in 2008 performing in a wide range of wind velocities.

 DMYC080.JPG (144065 bytes)